skyark21/iot_web_services/README.md

 # iot_web_services

-WEB Services for IOT using the MQTT procol
+WEB Services for IOT using the MQTT procol.
+Using EMQX broker.